 Deep Learning also has business applications that take a huge amount of data, millions of images, for example, and recognize certain characteristics.
 Text-based searches, fraud detection, frame detection, handwriting and pattern recognition, image search, face recognition are all tasks that can be performed using deep learning.
-Big AI companies like Facebook or Google use deep learning networks to replace manual systems.
+Big AI companies like Meta/Facebook, IBM or Google use deep learning networks to replace manual systems.
 And the list of AI vision adopters is growing rapidly, with more and more use cases being implemented.

 Why Is Deep Learning Popular?

 Deep Learning is very popular today because it enables machines to achieve results at human-level performance.
 For example, in deep face recognition, AI models achieve a detection accuracy (e.g., Google FaceNet achieved 99.63%) that is higher than the accuracy humans can achieve (97.53%).

 Today, deep learning is already matching medical doctors’ performance in specific tasks (read our overview about Applications In Healthcare).
 For example, it has been demonstrated that deep learning models were able to classify skin cancer with a level of competence comparable to human dermatologists.
 Another deep learning example in the medical field is the identification of diabetic retinopathy and related eye diseases.